UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 ### The basic format
 {:.no_toc}

-basic intro of format
-commented header = see `#` symbol from BASH no need for much more

 These are a common file type for uploading your own data to the UCSC browser if you'd like to add a custom track with your own genomic features, and can also be imported into the IGV browser which we'll explore later in the session.
 This format is best used for genomic regions which all represent the same type of feature (e.g. genes, promoters, sequence motifs etc).
 They're also able to be used as input for numerous analytic tools, so are very useful to know about.